IBAnimatable/IBAnimatable/Documentation/Transitions.md

 ![Transition - Push Transition](https://raw.githubusercontent.com/JakeLin/IBAnimatable-Misc/master/IBAnimatable/PushTransition.gif)

+You can see the example in "TransitionsInInterfaceBuilder.storyboard" and play around different configurations.

 ## Transition Animators

 `IBAnimatable` provide a large set of Transition Animators / Controllers.
 They can be used in Interface Builder as **Transition Animation** as described in [Configuring Present transition in Interface Builder](configuring-present-transition-in-interface-builder) and [Configuring Push transition in Interface Builder](configuring-push-transition-in-interface-builder), or programmatically in code.
 They all standard Transition Animators / Controllers conform to `UIViewControllerAnimatedTransitioning`.

+You can see all supported Transition Animators in the demo App, open the App and tap on "Forget Passowrd" button, then tap on "transitions" cell to see all transitions.

 ### FadeAnimator